 This is a film about the imagination of childhood that has no idea yet whether the world is ordinary or extraordinary, the powerlessness of the child in the grip of tentative imaginings created out of fear and fascination and role of art in our lives.
 The Spirit of the Beehive is poignant but never over-sentimental, and it's visually gorgeous.
 Pick any 24th of a second, frame it and you could hang it on a museum wall

-Probably my favorite film.
+My 2nd favorite film.
 It is also the most spiritually violent and angry film I have seen which is appropriate considering it's a kids film.
 After all, who else but a child can portray such a unsentimental sense of betrayal.
 We lie to them for their own good we say.
 The performance by Anna Torent is as good as anything by De Niro, Pacino, Falconneti or Nicholson.
 The final scene is beyond words, just Spellbinding

 A lyrical and magical fable on a haunted childhood's disturbingly loud world.
 The relationship between reality and fantasy is dealt brilliantly and made Víctor Erice an undeniable influence for the fantasy storytellers of our time.
 This film is a part of something, it is film history.